fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

-I have a vaga 56 8GB so ...
+I have a vega 56 8GB so ...

-It's NOT enough VRAM to do latent upscale!
+It wasn't enough VRAM to do latent upscale!

+But I found a fix!

 Optimise Vram usage with: